InfoSec812/namespace2chart/README.md

   -n, --namespace=<overrideCurrentNamespace>
                          The namespace from which to collect resources to be converted.
+Parsed from kube config when not set -r, --override-rules[=<rulesFile>]
+                         Specify a JSON rules file which will override the built-in default clean-up rules for which fields will be deleted from exported resources -S, --insecure-ssl[=<allowInsecureSsl>]
+                         Allow self-signed, expired, and non-matching SSL
+                           certificates
+                           Default: false
-Parsed from kube config when not set -v, --verbose          Outputs more debugging level information (Can be repeated up to 5 times for max verbosity)
+  -v, --verbose          Outputs more debugging level information (Can be
+                           repeated up to 5 times for max verbosity)
 ```